 Analysis and Award Winners

-The Camp Supernova was designed specifically for the female form, rather than simply being a tweaked version of a men's harness (a common scenario).
-This resulted in a mega comfortable climbing harness that ergonomically fits a woman's anatomy.
-The fit is great and the features are excellent.
-This model is lightweight and allows a large range of mobility, never constricting our testers while climbing, belaying, or lazing at the bottom of a crag.
-It has a 3mm layer of EVA foam padding, which more than some of the other high-end sport climbing models out there.
+The Camp Supernova is designed specifically for the female form, rather than simply being a tweaked version of a men's harness (a common scenario).
+This resulted in a highly comfortable climbing harness that ergonomically fits a woman's anatomy.
+The Supernova is lightweight and has great mobility, never constricting our testers while climbing, belaying, or lazing at the bottom of a crag.
+It has a 3mm layer of EVA foam padding, which is more than some of the other high-end sport climbing models out there.
 It also has a unique "No-Twist" belay loop so that your belaying carabiner never gets cross-loaded.
-The leg loops detach on the legs instead of the waistbelt, leaving your back buckle free.
-Our two main dislikes with this harness were the durability of the material, the leg loops wear out quickly, and the waistbelt closure.
-If you are traditional climbing and scraping against rough rock often, check out our Top Pick, the Black Diamond Lotus.
-The closure is on the right, unlike other harnesses.
-This might be a deal breaker for some, but for us, it was another unique feature of the Supernova.
+The leg loops detach on the legs instead of the waistbelt, leaving your back buckle free, which is key when scraping your way up a desert chimney.
+There's plenty of room on the gear loops for a sport or trad rack, and also two ice clipper tool slots for some winter fun.

 Read review: Camp Supernova

 Black Diamond Momentum - Women's

 Weight (size Small): 11.6 ounces | Designed For: Sport, Trad